 This Damascus steel knife features 67 grades of steel for effective tarnishing prevention.
 The fabrication, heat treatment using vacuum heat technique, and cooling in cold nitrogen retain all VG10 excellent properties.
 A chef worth their salt would find many cutting uses for this superb kitchen knife.

 - Nicely formed knife

 This entirely handcrafted knife ends your search for the best slicer for your Sashimi.
 The VG10 blade layering with Damascus adds to rigidity and durability.
 The handle is from Japanese octagonal Shitan Rosewood for that classy look and tight grip as you slice those vegetables effortlessly.
 Sadly, this knife won’t perform that well on frozen and acidic foodstuffs.

 - Slices nicely

 - Comfortable handle

 - Not versatile enough to cut a wide variety of foods

 Users’ Review on Amazon

 The VG10 steel knives have overall positive reviews on Amazon, unsurprising, given their impressive traits and high-quality standard.
-Most users expressed great satisfaction in the edge retention, razor-sharpness, and overall performance of the VG10 knives.
+Most users expressed great satisfaction with the edge retention, razor-sharpness, and overall performance of the VG10 knives.

 A primary concern is the eventual loss of rust resistance after several months of use, possibly from poor heat treatment by the manufacturer or inadequate care by the user.
-Some users have also noted chipping after extended use on heavy impact tasks.
+Some users have also noted chipping after extended use on heavy-impact tasks.
 In contrast, others returned their order due to manufacturing failures like a single side sharpened edge and a dull blade right out of the box.